Mike Halmo

-Michael Halmo (born May 15, 1991) is a Canadian professional ice hockey left winger who is currently playing for HC Bolzano of the ICE Hockey League (ICEHL).
-He joined the Owen Sound Attack of the Ontario Hockey League in 2008 and remained there until his first full season with the Bridgeport Sound Tigers in 2012, a year after being signed by the New York Islanders.
+Michael Halmo (born May 15, 1991) is a Canadian ice hockey coach and former professional ice hockey left winger who is currently assistant coach for Ritten Sport of the Alps Hockey League.

+As a player, he joined the Owen Sound Attack of the Ontario Hockey League in 2008 and remained there until his first full season with the Bridgeport Sound Tigers in 2012, a year after being signed by the New York Islanders.